apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile Product Update](documentation/features/dashboard/product_admin/mobile_product_update.png "Mobile product update") | ![Desktop Product Update](documentation/features/dashboard/product_admin/desktop_product_update.png "Desktop product update") |

-    When the red bin icon is tapped/clicked, a prompt is displayed asking the user to confirm the deletion of the selected product.
+    When the red delete button is clicked, a prompt is displayed asking the user to confirm the deletion of the selected product.

     The user can the confirm the deletion by clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.